NeuroLuke/bonnspatialmemorylab/content/authors/PhilippBüchel/_index.md

 #  - Visitors
 ---

-Philipp Büchel is a PhD Student at the Bonn Spatial Memory Lab.
+Philipp is a PhD student in the lab and interested in studying the neural underpinnings of episodic memory in humans, including all its defining components (“what”, “when” & “where”).
+During his time in the Bonn Spatial Memory Lab, he will focus on researching spatial memory and navigation, using a mix of virtual reality, eye-tracking and multimodal imaging methods (fMRI & single-neuron recordings).